LoopKit/loopdocs/docs/setup/update/new-version.md

 <img src="../img/HUD.png" width="450">
 </p>
 </br></br>
 You will notice a new logo of a plate with utensils next to the carb entry tool, at the bottom of the Loop main screen.
 This icon will remain grey until you go into the Correction Targets area and set the "pre-meal" target range.
-The pre-meal target is designed to be used to as an easy pre-bolus before a meal (similar to the "eating-soon" mode discussed in OpenAPS).
+The pre-meal target is designed to be used to as an easy way to get a small amount of insulin delivered before a meal (similar to the "eating-soon" mode discussed in OpenAPS) in order to help control post-meal BG spikes.

 <p align="center">
 <img src="../img/premeal_entry.jpg" width="250">
 </p>
 </br></br>

-If you set your pre-meal target to 80-80 mg/dl for example, Loop will give you an extra push to get you to the lower target number before the meal.
+If your normal target is 100-100 and pre-meal target is 80-80 mg/dl, for example, Loop will give you an extra push to get you to the lower target number before the meal.
 The pre-meal target, when activated by pressing on the icon, will stay active for one hour, until carbs are entered, or until it is manually cancelled...whichever comes first.

 Loop will adjust any insulin bolus as needed based on the insulin provided during this pre-meal time.